 “Our shift to corporate totalitarianism, like the shift to all forms of totalitarianism, is incremental. … The ‘consent of the governed’ is a cruel joke.
 Barack Obama cannot defy corporate power any more than George W. Bush or Bill Clinton could.”

 The “new” education law, the Every Student Succeeds Act (ESSA), is a perfect example of persisting totalitarian creep into the education of the next generation.
-ESSA continues the marketable propaganda of No Child Left Behind — accountability, flexibility, and choice — while moving the corporate-elite agenda of privatization forward by leaps and bounds.
-The law, and those executing it, further corporate-elite control over what is becoming their workforce development system.
+ESSA continues the marketable propaganda of No Child Left Behind — accountability, flexibility, and choice — with the promise of State control.
+All the while, it’s moving the corporate-elite agenda of privatization forward by leaps and bounds.
+The law furthers corporate-elite control over what is becoming their workforce development system.

 And now, it is obvious that the public education system is being used for other purposes.
 Here’s how.

-The ESSA law establishes a Presidential Academy for civics instructors.
+In addition, ESSA (a law pushed without the Consent of the People) establishes a Presidential Academy for civics instructors.
 Innocent enough?
 Perhaps.
 BUT when accountability for education is being left up to “the State,” who’s to say?
 How narrow will the civics instruction be?
 Who will be controlling the content?
 And who is training “our” educational leadership?

 Convinced that this is some serious stuff?